Universality in driven open quantum matter: Overarching principles in- and out of equilibrium

 The non-Hermitian evolution generated by $\hat{H}_{\mathrm{eff}}$ thus does not reflect a single particular field configuration $\psi_c, \psi_q$ and it does not extremize the action.
 Instead of describing the probabilistically most likely evolution, i.e., the largest contribution to the partition function $Z$, the non-Hermitian Hamiltonian evolution rather selects a trajectory which results from a \emph{rare} sequence (zero jumps) of system-bath interactions.
-This interpretation is particularly transparent when modeling the environment as performing measurements (or general positive operator-valued measures, POVMs~\cite{NielsenChuang}) on the system.
-Then the effective Hamiltonian yields a measurement trajectory in which measurement outcomes of a particular type have been discarded, e.g., via postselection~\cite{TurkeshiZeroClick,GullansPostSel,PhysRevA.35.198, Gardiner2015}.
-Yet, analyzing $\hat H_{\text{eff}}$ may still provide valuable information regarding the response of the system or on potential dynamical instabilities.
-This has been successfully exploited to explore the non-Hermitian band structure in topological systems of photons~\cite{BergholtzBudichKunstRMP,AshidaGongUeda,Topo_nonHerm_rev,Ozawa_2019}.
+This interpretation is particularly transparent when modeling the environment as performing measurements (or general positive operator-valued measures \cite{NielsenChuang}) on the system.
+Then the effective Hamiltonian yields a measurement trajectory in which measurement outcomes of a particular type have been discarded, e.g., via postselection \cite{TurkeshiZeroClick,GullansPostSel,PhysRevA.35.198, Gardiner2015}.
+Even though such rare trajectories do in general not reflect the behavior of the ensemble average, analyzing $\hat H_{\text{eff}}$ may still provide valuable information regarding the response of the system or on potential dynamical instabilities.
+This has been successfully exploited to explore the non-Hermitian band structure in topological systems of photons \cite{Bergholtz2021, Ashida2020, Topo_nonHerm_rev,Ozawa_2019}.
 Care, however, needs to be exerted regarding the interpretation of the effective Hamiltonian.
-Consider, for instance, bosons or fermions with single-particle loss and pump from Sec.~\ref{sec:driven-open-condensate}, i.e., $\hat L_p=\sqrt{\gamma_p}\hat\psi^\dagger, \hat L_l=\sqrt{\gamma_l}\hat \psi$ and $\hat H_0=\omega_0\hat\psi^\dagger\hat\psi$.
+Consider, for instance, bosons or fermions with single-particle loss and pump from Sec.~\ref{sec:driven-open-condensate}, i.e., $\hat L_p=\sqrt{\gamma_p}\hat\psi^\dagger$, $\hat L_l=\sqrt{\gamma_l}\hat \psi$ and $\hat H_0=\omega_0\hat\psi^\dagger\hat\psi$.
 Then disregarding the jump terms in the evolution yields